 Information gathering, response coordination, and on-scene collaboration rely on streamlined communications, constant situational awareness, and the ability to navigate unforeseen challenges quickly.
 With that in mind, innovative advances in telephone, radio, CAD, and mobile technologies will become the tactical tools of tomorrow.
 And without them, your department will be at a distinct disadvantage.

-When assessing your PSAPs capabilities, it’s essential to evaluate whether your current systems support interoperable communications, real-time updates, Next-Gen 9-1-1, regional information sharing, and mobile command connectivity.
+When assessing your PSAPs capabilities, it’s essential to evaluate whether your current systems support interoperable communications, real-time updates, Next Generation 9-1-1, regional information sharing, and mobile command connectivity.
 Although these things may not feel like an absolute requirement now, access to instant awareness, collective intelligence, and up-to-the-minute scene conditions better enable first responders in the field to stay safe and save lives during a disaster.

 Remember, the best time to evaluate your resources is before you need them.
 After all, when it comes to managing emergency communications and keeping your community safe, you can never be too prepared.